bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 A Brief Interlude: Props vs State
 ---------------------------------

-There are two types of “model” data in React: props and state.
+There are two types of "model” data in React: props and state.
 It’s important to understand the distinction between the two; skim [the official React docs](https://reactjs.org/docs/state-and-lifecycle.html) if you aren’t sure what the difference is.
 See also [FAQ: What is the difference between state and props?](https://reactjs.org/docs/faq-state.html#what-is-the-difference-between-state-and-props)

 Step 3: Identify The Minimal (but complete) Representation Of UI State
 ----------------------------------------------------------------------